-Deploy mathematical and statistical concepts, processes and tools, such as the manipulation of equations and graphical and statistical analysis, to solve problems or evaluate data.
+Deploy mathematical and statistical concepts, processes, and tools, such as the manipulation of equations and graphical and statistical analysis, to solve problems or evaluate data.

-(initiative, adapting, critical thinking, communicating, sense making, focussing) Design simple experiments and consider appropriate controls and sources of possible bias. (initiative)
+Design simple experiments and consider appropriate controls and sources of possible bias.

-Record data accurately and perform appropriate data analysis and presentation of results. (communicating)
+Record data accurately and perform appropriate data analysis and presentation of results.

-Carry out numerical calculations and statistical analyses as appropriate in Medical Biochemistry and interpret the outcomes. (initiative, sense making)
+Carry out numerical calculations and statistical analyses as appropriate in Medical Biochemistry and interpret the outcomes.

-Reflect on practical outcomes in terms of the quality of results obtained. (initiative, adapting, critical thinking) Devise and evaluate solutions to solve both routine and unfamiliar problems using a range of methods, and demonstrate awareness of appropriate controls, possible bias, ethics, and sustainability. (initiative)
+Reflect on practical outcomes in terms of the quality of results obtained.

+Devise and evaluate solutions to solve both routine and unfamiliar problems using a range of methods, and demonstrate awareness of appropriate controls, possible bias, ethics, and sustainability.

-Record data accurately and apply appropriate methods for analysis using numerical calculations, Excel spreadsheets, bioinformatic analysis, and other computational techniques. (communicating)
+Record data accurately and apply appropriate methods for analysis using numerical calculations, Excel spreadsheets, bioinformatic analysis, and other computational techniques.

-Present results clearly using appropriate terminology and interpret data with relevant statistical analyses to test hypotheses. (initiative, sense making, focussing)
+Present results clearly using appropriate terminology and interpret data with relevant statistical analyses to test hypotheses.

-Critically assess the quality of evidence obtained and make suggestions for improvement. (adapting, critical thinking)
+Critically assess the quality of evidence obtained and make suggestions for improvement.